scharlau/Story_Generator/README.md

 there to a version written in Javascript and python.
 Look at it later.
 It won't help you with this exercise.

+To begin this session create a new Rails application with the command:

+    rails new story

+This will create a new rails application for you to use in this exercise.

 To use Faker you do the following:

     gem install faker